 suggestions, encouragement, a request for further

-explanation... by all means share it with me.
+explanation... by all means share it.
 Any

 comment you make will remain confidential.
 I